The post is developed in partnership with BetterHelp.

 Therapy

 While support groups are a viable option for most, others feel intimidated by speaking in front of others about their mental health concerns.
 If this is you, consider one on one therapy sessions.
-Therapists and other licensed mental health professionals are trained to remain unjudgemental and open-minded.
+Therapists and other licensed mental state professionals are trained to remain unjudgemental and open-minded.
 There is no reason to fear isolation or belittling in a therapy session.
-With one on one therapy sessions, you can address your mental health concerns in private.
+With one on one therapy sessions, you can address your mental state concerns in private.

 Online Resources